 The State Retiree Health Plan is a pay-as-you-go plan and does not accumulate funds in advance of retirement.
-The System's Board of Trustees adopted the amendment to the investment policy in August 2018 to require that all funds in the plan be invested in short-term fixed income securities and specify that the expected rate of return on these investments is 2.4%.
+The System's Board of Trustees adopted the amendment to the investment policy in August 2017 to require that all funds in the plan be invested in short-term fixed income securities and specify that the expected rate of return on these investments is 2.4% see 2017 ERS CAFR, OPEB footnote.